-The council has adopted its Code of Conduct for Members, which is available for inspection on the council's website and on request from the Monitoring Officer at Cheshire East Borough Council.
+The Council has adopted its code of conduct for members, which is available for inspection on the council's website and on request from the Monitoring Officer at Cheshire East Borough Council.

-Each town and parish council must also adopt a Code of Conduct.
+Each town or parish council must also adopt a code of conduct.
 If you wish to inspect a town or parish council's code of conduct, you should look on their website in the first instance.
 You may also ask the town or parish clerk to allow you to inspect it.